 Old Tamiami Trail Modifications

-The purpose of the Old Tamiami Trail Modifications Project is to enhance sheetflow from Water Conservation Area (WCA) 3A into the park's Shark River Slough via the S-12C and S-12D water control structures, as envisioned in the CEPP.
+This EA evaluated options for modifying an original 5.7-mile segment of Old Tamiami Trail located along the northern boundary of the park as proposed in the U. S. Army Corps of Engineers' Central Everglades Planning Project (CEPP) Final Environmental Impact Statement (FEIS) in 2014.
+The purpose of the Old Tamiami Trail Modifications project is to enhance sheetflow from Water Conservation Area (WCA) 3A into the park's Shark River Slough via the S-12C and S-12D water control structures, as envisioned in the CEPP.
 The purpose is also to enhance the natural resources of the park and WCA 3A by improving marsh connectivity and wetland functioning.

 Director, South Florida Natural Resources Center